Frequently Asked Questions

-The current standard fee is $130 p/h for bookings before 4pm & $140 p/h for after 4pm and Saturdays.
+The current standard fee is $130 p/h for bookings before 4pm on weekdays, and $140 p/h for after 4pm on weekdays and Saturdays.

 I am willing to negotiate a discount for special circumstances, only for sessions before 4pm on weekdays.
 Concessions may be given to students or concession cardholders.
 Please chat to me for more information.
 I hope that cost will not be the deciding factor that deters you from seeking help.

 Payment by credit card and EFTPOS is my preferred method of payment, although cash is also accepted.
 If you would like to pay by bank transfer, payment is due the day before your appointment.
 My bank details are:

 For online and phone counselling, payment is required at least one day in advance.